 Eataly – Flatiron and Financial District

-The Italian food mecca now has two NYC locations.
-The original Flatiron marketplace is stunning, bustling and, yes, noisy.
-It is large enough (50,000 square- feet) that you may want to pick up a map from guest relations at the 23rd Street entrance to help you navigate.
-With a combination of restaurants, takeout spots, and retail counters piled high with jaw-dropping displays of produce, meat and vegetables, books and culinary trinkets, kids will find plenty to explore and taste.
-The new Eataly, located in the World Trade Center complex, is almost as big and has an awesome salad bar, as well as every kind of bread you can imagine.
+The Italian food mecca now has two NYC locations in the Flatiron and downtown.
+The original Flatiron marketplace is stunning, bustling, and, yes, noisy.
+It is large enough (at 50,000 square feet) that you may want to pick up a map from guest relations at the 23rd Street entrance to help you navigate.
+With a combination of restaurants, takeout spots, and retail counters piled high with jaw-dropping displays of produce, meat and vegetables, books, and culinary trinkets, kids will find plenty to explore and taste.
+If you're in Lower Manhattan, visit the Eataly location at the Oculus.
+It's almost as large and has an awesome salad bar, as well as every kind of bread you can imagine.

 Mighty Quinn's Barbecue is the real deal.

 Hudson Eats, tucked away on the second floor above the Winter Garden Atrium, is airy and modern and offers plenty of space for families to spread out, park strollers, and enjoy a variety of excellent food and sweet treats.
-With great kid-friendly options like Mighty Quinn's Barbecue and Skinny Pizza, and for more adventurous palates, Blue Ribbon Sushi Bar, Num Pang, and Dos Toros Taqueria, Hudson Eats is a fantastic indoor dining, and chilling, option.
+Mighty Quinn's Barbecue leads off the kid-friendly selections in the food hall, while more adventurous palates might opt for a trip to Blue Ribbon Sushi Bar or Num Pang.
+No matter your pick, Hudson Eats is a fantastic indoor dining, and chilling, option.

 Best bets with kids: Umami Burger's thin fries and maple bacon fries are addictive, and the basic quesadilla at Dos Toros Taqueria got a big thumbs up from my kid.

-Top tip: In the winter months, bundle up for some post-lunch skating at Brookfield's ice rink, directly in front of the Winter Garden.
+Top tip: In the winter, bundle up for some post-lunch skating at Brookfield's ice rink, directly in front of the Winter Garden.

 What's nearby: There's space to run around outdoors behind the Winter Garden Atrium, but we love the Battery Park City Library, which is just a few blocks north.
 And if you're in need of serious playground action, check out the Nelson A. Rockefeller Park in Battery Park City.

 This bustling food hall provides neighborhood families and tourists alike with a range of delicious options for family dining.
-With nine vendors serving everything from ramen to pizza and, of course, Ample Hills ice cream, there's something for every palate.
+With nine vendors serving everything from ramen to pizza, there's something for every palate.
 With both indoor and outdoor seating, you can both enjoy balmy days and escape from the cold.

 Top tip: Impatient kiddos can browse the selection of bikes at NYC Velo while they wait.